-This document should be used as guidance to assist licensees in preparing their RIIO-2 non-operational IT&T capex re-opener applications.
-This Appendix provides guidance as to the types of evidence and level of detail that licensees must include when submitting non-operational IT&T capex re-opener applications, relating to the needs case and cost information.
+This document should be used as guidance to assist licensees in preparing their RIIO-2 nonoperational IT&T capex re-opener applications.
+This Appendix provides guidance as to the types of evidence and level of detail that licensees must include when submitting nonoperational IT&T capex re-opener applications of a value greater than £0.5m, relating to the needs case and cost information.
 There may be some projects/solutions where licensees will not be able to provide the necessary level of details listed within this Appendix.
-In such instances, licensees should provide a justification for not providing all of the necessary information.
-We will consider such explanations/submissions on a case-by-case basis.
+In such instances, licensees shouldmust provide a justification for not providing all of the necessary information.
+We will consider if such explanations/submissionsare sufficient for the re-opener application on a case-by-case basis.